MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/draguicontentmode.md

 ## -description

-Specifies the UI override modes when dragging an object.
+Specifies the ways a UI visual can be provided when dragging an object.

 ## -enum-fields

 ### -field Auto: 0

-Specifies UI visual will be provided synchronously.
+Specifies the UI visual will be provided synchronously.

 ### -field Deferred: 1

-Specifies UI visual will be provided with an asynchronous task.
+Specifies the UI visual will be provided with an asynchronous task.

 ## -remarks